 - Has a fever above 102 F (39 C).

 A number of diseases and conditions can cause diarrhea, including:

-- Medications.
-Many medications, such as antibiotics, can cause diarrhea.
-Antibiotics alleviate infections by killing bad bacteria, but they also kill good bacteria.
-This disturbs the natural balance of bacteria in your intestines, leading to diarrhea or a superimposed infection such as C. diff.
+- Medicines.
+Many medicines, such as antibiotics, can cause diarrhea.
+Antibiotics get rid of infections by killing bad bacteria, but they also kill good bacteria.
+This disturbs the natural balance of bacteria in your intestines, leading to diarrhea or an infection such as C. diff.
 Other drugs that cause diarrhea are anti-cancer drugs and antacids with magnesium.

 - Fructose.
 Fructose is a sugar found naturally in fruits and honey.
 It's sometimes added as a sweetener to certain beverages.
 Fructose can lead to diarrhea in people who have trouble digesting it.

 - Artificial sweeteners.
 Sorbitol, erythritol and mannitol — artificial sweeteners are nonabsorbable sugars found in chewing gum and other sugar-free products — can cause diarrhea in some otherwise healthy people.

 - Surgery.
 Partial intestine or gallbladder removal surgeries can sometimes cause diarrhea.